CDEager/nauf/README.md

 unordered factors, and indicates that the factor is simply not meaningful for an observation, or that while the observation may technically be definable by one of the factor levels, the interpretation of its belonging to that group isn't the same.

-For example, in a linguistic study examining three dialects of the same language, where two dialects have both monolingual and bilingual speakers, but the third has only monolingual speakers, a binary factor *bilingual* with levels *FALSE* and *TRUE* doesn't apply to the third dialect.
-While you could code all observations from the third dialect as *FALSE*, the meaning would not be the same, since in the first two dialects *FALSE* means *monolingual as opposed to bilingual*, while in the third it does not have this meaning.
-In this case, the factor could be coded as *NA* for observations from the third dialect, and the tools in the *nauf* package could be used to include them in a regression.
-They are included by using sum contrasts for unordered factors, allowing *NA* values to pass to the model matrix, and then setting all *NA* values to zero (in sociolinguistics this is called factor slashing).
-The treatment of unordered factors interacting with these *NA* values is more complex and can often require contrast changes.
+For imbalanced observational data, coding as NA may also be used to control for a factor which is only contrastive within a subset of the data due to the sampling scheme.
+The *nauf* package provides functions to implement these values automatically; the user simply needs to code the relevant observations as NA.

-The *nauf* package works by implementing new methods for the generics *model.frame* and *model.matrix* from the *stats* package, and ensuring that these generics are used by already existing regression fitting functions (i.e. there is as little interference with the actual model fitting procedures as possible, further allowing already existing generics like *predict*, *summary*, etc. to be seemlessly applied to the fitted model objects).
+The *nauf* package works by implementing new methods for the generics *model.frame* and *model.matrix* from the *stats* package, ensuring that these generics are used by already existing regression fitting functions.
+All unordered factors are coded with sum contrasts using *named_contr_sum*, which uses the contrasts returned by *contr.sum*, but names the dummy variables rather than numbering them so the output is more easily interpreted.
+These contrasts are assigned ignoring NA values, and then in the model matrix all NA values are set to zero.
+Interaction terms which involve more than one unordered factor, with at least one of these unordered factors having NA values, may require different contrasts to be used in the interaction term than in the main effects, as determined with *nauf_interaction*.
+A list of the contrast matrices used in a regression can be obtained with *nauf_contrasts*.

-The main function, *nauf_reg*, is a wrapper function that assigns the formula for a regression an extra (first) class attribute of *nauf*, and then calls an appropriate regression fitting function from the *stats* or *MASS* package, causing these functions to use the *nauf* generics for *model.frame* and *model.matrix* (see nauf_model_frame and nauf_model_matrix in the R folder).
-Currently, any regression which can be fit with the functions *lm*, *glm*, and *glm.nb* can be fit using *nauf_reg* to allow *NA* values in the unordered factors.
-For the treatment of unordered factors, see *named_contr_sum*, *nauf_interaction*, and *nauf_contrasts* in the *contrast_functions.R* file.
+The function *nauf_reg*, is a wrapper function that assigns the formula for a regression an extra (first) class attribute of *nauf*, and then calls an appropriate regression fitting function from the *stats* or *MASS* packages, causing these functions to use the *nauf* generics for *model.frame* and *model.matrix* (see *nauf_model_frame* and *nauf_model_matrix*).
+Currently, any regression which can be fit with the functions *lm*, *glm*, and *glm.nb* can be fit using *nauf_reg* to allow NA values in the unordered factors.
+The functions *nauf_grid* and *nauf_pmmeans* interface with *ref.grid* and *lsmeans* to obtain predicted marginal means (also called least-squares means) and pairwise comparisons for factors, interactions between factors, and interactions between factors and covariates, allowing for the estimates to be generated for only the relevant subsets of the data.

 ## Future Development
-After getting the initial package for fixed-effects-only models up and running, the next step is to implement *nauf* methods in *lme4*, allowing the fixed effects to be coded as described above, and also allowing for random effects grouping factors to be coded as *NA* (i.e. have the random effects structure apply only to a subset of the data while still including all of the data in the same regression).
-There are many tools in the *nlme* package for fitting more complex random effects structures, but my goal here is to make these automated so that all the user has to do is code factors as *NA* when they are not applicable, and the rest simply follows.
-Once the *lme4* interfacing is working, I then plan to implement it into *rstanarm*.
+In a future release, *nauf* methods will be implemented for *lme4*, allowing the fixed effects to be coded as described above, and also allowing for random effects grouping factors to be coded as NA (i.e. have the random effects structure apply only to a subset of the data while still including all of the data in the same regression).
+There are many tools in the *nlme* package for fitting more complex random effects structures, but the goal here is to make these automated so that all the user has to do is code factors as NA when they are not applicable, and the rest simply follows.
+Bayesian regression functionality will also be implemented for *rstanarm*.